baodongle/Intek_lgit/team_agreement.md

         + Low knowledge in coding
         +

 5. The allocation of the workload:

+	- lbaodong: add, commit, rm, status, log, branch, checkout

+	- nhuong: init, ls-files, config

 6. Strategy for all to understand the codebase:
     - Try to name the variables easy to understand.
     - Have comments for each function and small comments for code lines.